 The average millennial aged between 18 and 36 spends over $2,300 more on bills and groceries in an average year than those over the age of 37.
 What’s more, is that according to Forbes, millennials are earning 20% less than the previous generation.
 Therefore, with increased spending and lower incomes, this imbalance leaves them with little to no room for savings.

-However, small efforts can be made in terms of saving and being more money conscious.
-So here at MoneyStrands we have put together 5 top tips to help you become more responsible with your spending.
+Therefore, sometimes we all might need some money saving help at times to realise that small efforts can be made in terms of saving and being more money conscious.
+So here at MoneyStrands we have put together 5 money hacks to help you become more responsible with your spending.

 Let’s get down to business.